offconvex/offconvex.github.io/guide.md

 Please use minimal formatting for your article.

 This is a single paragraph.
 It is separated by newlines.
 No need for html tags.
 A single line break does not start a new paragraph.

-This is a second paragraph.
+This is a another paragraph.
 You can place subsections as follows.

 ## Using maths